NICMx/Jool/doc/usr/en/node-based-translation.md

 	# ip netns exec joolns ip -4 address add 192.0.2.2/24 dev to_world

 ### 4: Set up IP addressing and routing in the global namespace

-The IPv6 CLAT address is stolen from the /32 on eth0, so we'll need proxy-nd.

 	# echo 1 > /proc/sys/net/ipv6/conf/eth0/proxy_ndp
 	# ip -6 neigh add proxy 2001:db8:1::3 dev eth0